 Yes!
 DHEA is actually the only hormone the body naturally produces to counterbalance the adverse effects of cortisol.

 Cortisol is often referred to as “the stress hormone.”
-Cortisol is released by the body as a protective inflammatory response, but chronically elevated levels of cortisol driven by chronic stress can have a negative effect on health and appearance as we age.
-Cortisol is responsible for lowered energy levels, feeling tired and bloated, increased body fat and the breakdown of muscle.
+Cortisol is released by the body as a protective inflammatory response, but chronically elevate levels of cortisol driven by chronic stress can have a negative effect on health and appearance as we age.
+Cortisol is responsible for lower energy levels, feeling tired and bloated, increased body fat and the breakdown of muscle.

 While DHEA levels gradually decrease as we get older, cortisol levels gradually increase.
-For optimum health, it is recommended that DHEA-to-cortisol levels be maintained at a ratio of 10:1
+For optimum health, it is recommended that DHEA-to-cortisol levels be maintain at a ratio of 10:1

 How to use DHEA?

 When DHEA is taken as a pill, most DHEA is destroyed by the liver; this means that only DHEA sulfate (DHEA-S) levels increase, not free DHEA.
 Free DHEA is what the body processes into the sex hormones.
-Twist 25 DHEA cream is a pharmaceutical-grade bioidentical DHEA cream developed and tested to be safe, effective and available over the counter, and it is absorbed and processed in the skin, not through the gut where the DHEA would be eliminated by the first-pass effect of the liver.
+Twist 25 DHEA cream is a pharmaceutical-grade bioidentical DHEA cream develop and test to be safe, effective and available over the counter, and it is absorb and process in the skin, not through the gut where the DHEA would be eliminated by the first-pass effect of the liver.

-When looking for DHEA cream, remember that all supplements are not created equal.
-Look for a pharmaceutical-grade bioidentical DHEA cream that is tested to ensure safety, quality and strength.
+When looking for DHEA cream, remember that all supplements are not create equal.
+Look for a pharmaceutical-grade bioidentical DHEA cream that is test to ensure safety, quality and strength.
 Additionally, be sure the DHEA supplement you use is a bioidentical DHEA cream, as this is exactly what your body makes and uses.